 - Bake in a preheated oven at 180℃ (350℉, Gas 4) for 20 minutes.

 - Mix the icing sugar with a little of the orange juice or rhubarb liqueur (I used homemade liqueur) and a drop of rose water to form a slightly runny icing.

 - Drizzle over the cakes whilst still warm.

 When I made these egg-free rhubarb nonnettes, I had not one, not two, not three, but four blog challenges in mind.
 Here they are:

 Simple and in Season – a monthly challenge to get us to cook uncomplicated food using seasonal ingredients by Ren of Fabulicious Food.
 This month it is being guest hosted by Urvashi of The Botanical Baker.
 Rhubarb is in season right now, so these rhubarb and rose honey cakes fit in nicely.

 Alpha Bakes – Caroline Makes and Ros of The more than occasional baker take it in turns to pick a random letter from the alphabet which inspires the theme of the bake.
 This month Caroline picked H and my H is for Honey Cakes.

 Tea Time Treats – the fabulously sugar overloaded monthly tea time party run alternately by Karen of Lavender and Lovage and Kate of What Kate Baked.
 The theme this month is floral.
-Rose is my flower of choice, because I love roses as mentioned in previous posts and one of the reasons why I chose Rose as one of the We Should Cocoa challenges.
+Rose is my flower of choice.
+This is because I love roses as mentioned in previous posts and one of the reasons why I chose rose as one of the We Should Cocoa challenges.